 Skip to main content

-All CollectionsTreasuryMulti-currency
+All CollectionsTreasuryMulti-Currency

-How does Agicap use exchange rates?
+➡️ How does Agicap use exchange rates?

-How does Agicap use exchange rates?
+➡️ How does Agicap use exchange rates?

-Updated over a year ago
+Updated over 2 weeks ago

 Managing currencies can be key for your business.
 Agicap helps you visualise your cash in real-time, whether you're looking at the past, short-term, or long-term numbers, no matter how many currencies you are using.
 It gives you control over the exchange rates used, so you can assess the impact of your currency hedging strategy, or make sure all your reports (balance sheet, P&L, …) follow the same rates.